King’s Knights Armor

 The Armor Components

 Students grow through experiencing new challenges, deepening their faith, and increasing academic knowledge.
-Opportunities for growth include Single-Gender Classes, Mentor Groups, the 7th Grade Extreme Armor, and the 8th Grade Armor Adventure.
+Opportunities for growth include single-gender classes, small groups, the 7th grade Armor Blast, and the 8th grade Armor Adventure.

 Single Gender Classes will be scheduled for students in both grades in core academic classes such as reading, writing, math, and science.
 Elective classes will be taught in a co-ed environment.

-The 8th Grade Armor Adventure is a four-day adventure trip to Stonewater Ranch in Leavenworth, Washington.
+The 8th Grade Armor Adventure is a three-day adventure trip to Stonewater Ranch in Leavenworth, Washington.
 During this time, students will bond as a group, experience the great outdoors, study and practice specific leadership skills, set goals and push personal limits, and spend time in spiritual reflection.

 Additional growing opportunities include participating in athletics, bible studies, chapel, and enrichment courses.

 Students serve God by serving others in their school, churches, and in the greater community.
-Students will complete 20 hours of Christian service throughout the school year.
 Service opportunities include assisting with athletic programs, giving time to local churches, and volunteering with community organizations.

 Students become leaders worth following by developing valuable leadership skills.
-Students will enhance their leadership skills by participating in student-led conferences, “Dressing for Success”, supporting the arts and athletics, leading Chapel worship, and exploring key leadership qualities such as courage and integrity.
+Students will enhance their leadership skills by participating in student-led conferences, supporting the arts and athletics, leading Chapel worship, participating in Chapel team, leading as part of Armor Council and being a productive member of the Leadership Class elective.